A Woman of Marked Character

 “From Kirkus Reviews of A Woman of Marked Character, Book One 1812-1848, mentioning Book Two:

-”...This novel [Book One] covers her life up to 1848; an upcoming sequel will cover the second half.
-In her historical novel, Webb blurs fact and fiction, animating the subject and era.
-The first half of Sarah’s life, which this book depicts, occurs during the most tumultuous and tragic chapter of Cherokee history.
-The author thoroughly limns the years of politics and strife to better contextualize Sarah’s narrative, and she includes many passages of Sarah speaking in first-person...”
+”...This novel [Book One] covers her life up to 1848; an upcoming sequel will cover the second half. ...
+The author thoroughly limns the years of politics and strife to better contextualize Sarah’s narrative, and she includes many passages of Sarah speaking in first-person. ...”

 Nancy Stanfield Webb